-In other words, if we define the benchmark of bunching as $\mathcal{B}_{1}=P(11)_{\text{Cl}}$, then we obtain, for certain values of the tunneling amplitude and hence an apparent bunching of fermions.
-Now, we would like to pin down the processes which leads to apparent boson-like behaviour of fermions.
-The single particle amplitude have the following leading behaviour in $t^2$,
+In other words, if we define the benchmark of bunching as $\mathcal{B}_{1}=P(11)_{\text{Cl}}$, then we obtain, for certain values of the tunneling amplitude and hence an apparent bunching of fermions, Fig.~\ref{fig:p11andg2}a,b.
+Now, we would like to pin down the processes which leads to an apparent boson-like behavior of fermions.
+The single particle amplitude have the following leading behavior in $t^2$,